 This brought tears to my eyes, for several reasons.
 My youth was nothing like hers, but it too had its challenges and when I graduated from high school, I felt that I could have done so much better because there had been too much other stuff in my life, felt that my grades weren’t really representative.
 Now I am thinking “What was I thinking?!” because I did manage to graduate “with great distinction”.

 When I was in my mid-twenties, I quit my job and enrolled in earth sciences.
-I too wanted the PhD and the professorship.
+I too wanted the PhD and the professorship, like Tererai Trent.
 I liked coaching students and seeing them grow and I liked the idea of helping shape a research field, setting the tone.
 I went for a PhD three times, but there was always stuff that intervened.
 My age (being found out as “too old”), then research funding unexpectedly collapsing and a lot of resulting tension, and then, during the third attempt, I reminded myself that I might end up spending my entire life trying to achieve my dreams and never reach that stage in which I was doing what I ultimately wanted to do.
-Later, look back, I might see all the sacrifices I had made without ever having realized my goal of having my own research group.
+Later, looking back, I might see all the sacrifices I had made without ever having realized my goal of having my own research group.
 And I knew that I would regret that.

 And I knew that there were other things that I liked and enjoyed too.
 I was in my mid-forties then.